beezwax/WP-Publish-to-Apple-News/readme.txt

 * Enhancement: Added the apple_news_notification_headers filter to allow headers to be added to the notification email message.
 Props to @paulschreiber for the addition.
 * Bugfix: Improved handling of UTF-8 multibyte characters to provide better support for the French language.
 * Updated the description that appears below the section selection checkboxes to more accurately explain the current behavior.
-* Updated to the latest version of the phpcs and vipwpcs standards, resolving most issues, while whitelisting some rules for resolution in the next version.
+* Updated to the latest version of the phpcs and vipwpcs standards, resolving most issues, while allowlisting some rules for resolution in the next version.
 Props to @paulschreiber for doing most of the work here.

 = 1.4.3 =
 * Bugfix: Decodes HTML entities in URLs before performing remote file exists check for embedded media.
 Props to @kasparsd for the fix.